DecisionVis/deltamoea/blog/implementation-notes.md

 3. At my option, call return_evaluated_individual, which puts evaluated individuals into the MOEAstate.
 4. At my option, call state_doe to force the MOEA into a DOE state.
-If there aren't enough solutions in the popularchive, I understand that the MOEA will transition into a DOE state anyway.
+If there aren't enough individuals in the popularchive, I understand that the MOEA will transition into a DOE state anyway.
 5. Enter main loop.